5 Reasons Why Your HVAC Unit is Loud Do you find your HVAC unit excessively…

-But if this warning sign is ignored, you could end up with water damage to your home or to the unit, as well as mold growth or rust.
+But if this warning sign is ignored, you could end up with water damage to your home or to the unit, as well as growth or rust.
 Taking care of leaks promptly can save you a lot of money and hassle in the long run.

 High Humidity Inside Your Home

 If your air conditioner is running, but the air in your home is still sticky and humid, that’s another warning sign you shouldn’t ignore.
 Your unit may be short-cycling or not running as efficiently as it should be.